When to install Bitvise SSH Server?

 - We additionally support Windows XP and Windows Server 2003.

 For non-heavy use, hardware is not a concern.
 If the computer will run Windows, it will run the SSH Server.

 Do not install Bitvise SSH Server if you do not have a computer that you want to access remotely, or to which you want to provide remote access.

 - It does not make sense to install the SSH Server on a computer you're already using interactively - unless you want to access it remotely also.

 - If you wish to use the SSH Server for a service it can provide; such as tunneling of web browsing traffic; you must first set up a remote computer on which to install it.

 To install the SSH Server, you first need to download it.
 We recommend always downloading the latest version of the SSH Server from our website, as follows:

-Open the SSH Server download page and locate the correct installer:
+Open the SSH Server download page and download the installer.

-Do not use non-recent versions if you can avoid it.
+Do not use older versions if you can avoid it.
 They may contain known security, compatibility, and reliability issues fixed in later versions.